dyhes/zulip/docs/subsystems/html-css.md

 ### Tooltips

-Zulip uses [TippyJS](https://atomiks.github.io/tippyjs/) for its tooltips.
+Aloha uses [TippyJS](https://atomiks.github.io/tippyjs/) for its tooltips.

 ## Static asset pipeline

-This section documents additional information that may be useful when developing new features for Zulip that require front-end changes, especially those that involve adding new files.
+This section documents additional information that may be useful when developing new features for Aloha that require front-end changes, especially those that involve adding new files.
 For a more general overview, see the [new feature tutorial](../tutorials/new-feature-tutorial.md).